lyriazhu/oss-dashboard/README.md

 # Open Source Dashboard

-Enterprise-grade dashboard to monitor contributor activity and project health metrics across multiple open-source projects.
-It combines a Python data extraction pipeline, a Java/Spring Boot API, and a React frontend.
+A scalable, low-maintenance, replicable dashboard to track contributors and other project health metrics across different open-source projects.

 ---